purduehackers/evergreen/engineering/attendance-bot/DESIGN_DOC.md

 ## Design

-idk what to put here!
+- Developed in Python with uhhhh some discord bot package idr which tho
+- Will be ran on Purdue Hackers' Vulcan server.
+- Attendance data will be added to a csv file, which will be hosted... somewhere.
+Ideally somewhere on github.
+Need to work out specifics.

 ## Milestones

-- Some time during Fall 2024: Bot was initially created
+- Some time during Fall 2024: Bot was initially created.
+- Hack Night 5.15: Bot code will be on Github.
-- No later than the end of February 2025, the bot should be able to have all core functionality completed.
+- No later than the end of February 2025: the bot should be able to have all core functionality completed.

 ## Additional Considerations

-### Performance

-- Will be ran on Purdue Hackers' Vulcan server.
--

 ### Security